weaming/bitcoin-addr-generator/README.md

 Both need the trust of client to the server.

-### Generate random number with unpredicatable generator
+### Generate random number with unpredictable generator

 Library [fortuna](https://github.com/seehuhn/fortuna) implemented the Fortuna algorithm.
 It accept updates of randomness from the environment.